fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-02-07】[koobzaar / lol\-skins](https://github.com/koobzaar/lol-skins) - [⭐] A community\-maintained repository featuring all 7,669 official League of Legends skins and chromas models as custom skins
 * 【2025-01-30】[may215 / awesome\-termux\-hacking](https://github.com/may215/awesome-termux-hacking) - ⚡️An awesome list of the best Termux hacking tools
 * 【2025-01-27】[jlopp / physical-bitcoin-attacks](https://github.com/jlopp/physical-bitcoin-attacks) - A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace.
 * 【2025-01-26】[jlopp / physical\-bitcoin\-attacks](https://github.com/jlopp/physical-bitcoin-attacks) - A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace